nayanex/Offerzen_Articles/oracle_python_articles/article_1/README.md

 * A simple API to our persistence concerns and a handy place to get a repository[3]

-## Step 7: Encapsulating your Queries and Service Methods
+## Step 7: Encapsulating your Queries in Service Methods

 Now that we set up an engine to communicate with the database we are ready to perform our query commands.

-Let's create a service to get information about a fictitious workflow entity present in our database:
+Let's create a service to get information about a fictitious `workflow` entity present in our database:

 *src/automation/service_layer/workflows.py*